meilisearch/documentation/guides/advanced_guides/field_properties.md

 }
 ```

-Now imagine the opposite scenario, whereas you first add the documents, and then you update the `attributesForFacetting` settings.
+Now imagine the opposite scenario in which you first add the documents, and then you update the `attributesForFacetting` settings.
 In that case when the documents are added, `size` is not yet present in the settings.
 Thus is automatically added to the `searchableAttributes` and `displayedAttributes` lists.
 Adding `size` to the `attributesForFacetting` settings will not remove `size` from any other setting.